 Contract Time.
 The number of workdays or calendar days, including authorized adjustments, allowed for completion of the Project.
 When a specified Completion Date is shown in the Contract Documents instead of the number of workdays or calendar days, completion of the Project shall occur on or before that date.
 Specified Completion Date and Calendar Day Contracts shall be completed on or before the day indicated even when that date is a Saturday, Sunday, or holiday.

 Contractor.
-The individual, firm, or corporation contracting with the Department for performance of prescribed Work, acting directly or through a duly authorized representative and qualified under the provisions of to inclusive, and any amendments thereto.
+The individual, firm, or corporation contracting with the LPA for performance of prescribed Work, acting directly or through a duly authorized representative and qualified under the provisions of ORC, and any amendments thereto.
+The firm in charge of the physical construction portion of the Work may be the same entity as the Design-Build Team.
+May be the same entity as the Designer if qualified under the provisions of ORC 5526.04, and any amendments thereto.

 County.
-The designated county in which the Work specified is to be done.
+The designated county in which the Work specified is to be done

 Culvert.
 Any structure not classified as a Bridge that provides an opening under the roadway.

 Department.
-The .
+The Department of Transportation, State of Ohio.

+Design-Build Contract.
+Contract which combines the design and construction phases of project delivery.
+This term can also encompass contracts involving design, right of way acquisition and construction (i.e., Design Acquire Build).

+Design-Build Team (DBT).
+An entity who performs the Work (i.e., design, acquisition, construction, etc.) included in a Design-Build contract.
+Must be composed of the prequalified Contractor and the prequalified Designer.
+May be the same entity as the Contractor or the Designer.

+Design Documents.
+All drawings (plans), specifications, calculations, records, reports or other documents, including shop drawings and working drawings, prepared by the DBT, which may be used for design, manufacture, fabrication, installation, testing, examination and certification of items and which give a detailed and precise representation of the configurations and arrangements of the materials and items being constructed in connection with the Project based on Contract Documents.

+Design Project Manager.
+The Designer’s representative to the Project.
+The Design Project Manager shall be responsible for actively managing the overall design of the Project and is in responsible charge of the design portion of the Work.

+Designer.
+The individual, firm, or corporation to whom the Contractor sublets the Design Document(s) portions of the Contract and is in charge of the Design Document(s) portions of the Contract (not necessarily including Work incorporated in the preparation of Working Drawings).
+Must hold a Certificate of Authorization from the Ohio State Board of Registration for Professional Engineers and Surveyors and has fulfilled the Prequalification requirements under ORC 5526.04.
+May be the same entity as the Contractor if qualified under the provisions of ORC and any amendments thereto.
+May be the same entity as the Design-Build Team.
+May also be referred as the Consultant.

 Director.
 Administrative head of the Department appointed by the Governor.

 Disputes.
-Disagreements, matters in question and differences of opinion between the Department’s personnel and the Contractor.
+Disagreements, matters in question and differences of opinion between the LPA’s personnel and the DBT.

 District Testing.
 The Departments district testing laboratories.

 Engineer.
-Duly authorized agent of the Department acting within the scope of its authority for purposes of engineering and administration of the Contract.
+Duly authorized agent of the LPA acting within the scope of its authority for purposes of engineering and administration of the Contract.
+The Engineer can be either the Person in Responsible Charge (PRC) or the Construction Project Engineer (CPE).
+In managing the administration of the contract, the Engineer may confer with representatives of Industry including, but not limited to, the designer of record, landscape architects, environmental specialists, etc.